 Zika cases in Alberta

-- There have been 16 lab-confirmed cases of Zika in Alberta.
-Fifteen are from areas currently experiencing outbreaks and one occurred in 2013.
+- There have been 32 lab-confirmed cases of Zika in Alberta related to the current outbreak and one additional case that occurred in 2013.
 All cases were acquired due to travel.

 Where Zika virus is occurring